SiminNazari/CKD-NN-Prediction-PT-Platelets/PT_Model/PT_Model/README.md

 # PT_Model

-This folder contains all code and resources for predicting Prothrombin Time (PT) using a neural network model.
+This folder contains all the codes and resources for predicting Prothrombin Time (PT) using a neural network model.

 ## Contents